 Jürgen: Learning to dive

 is something I will never forget.
 And doing the first fun dive made it all worth it.
-It really opens up a whole new world to you.
+Scuba really opens up a whole new world.

 Mike: I’d like to say “Yucatecan Food” in general, but that’s a cheat.
 So, I’ll go with panuchos, more of a snack really, which I’d never heard of before.
 Panuchos are corn tortillas sliced open and filled with refried beans, then covered with shredded chicken or turkey, onions, avocado and jalapeños.
 Runner-up: poc-chuc.